AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 Data is ready for transfer after the desired PI points and/or AF elements have been added.
 During the transfer, events are sent asynchronously.
 Historical events are sent first, followed by current events.

-**Note:** Modifications to an AF database or Data Archive digital state table during a PI to OCS transfer require that you manually stop and restart the transfer to capture all changes.
+**Note:** Modifications to an AF database or Data Archive digital state table during a PI to Data Hub transfer require that you manually stop and restart the transfer to capture all changes.
 Follow these steps to ensure all data is captured:

 1. Stop the transfer.